AdamHutchison/collection/README.md

 func (c *Collection[T]) Slice(start int, limit int) *Collection[T]
 ```

 Returns a collection containing a slice of the original values.
-The slice is inclusive of the start and exclusive of the limt.
+The slice is inclusive of the start and exclusive of the limit.

 ### func \(\*Collection\[T\]\) Sort